Kaila Colbin: Early and personal life

+Colbin is passionate about mathematics and excelled at the subject in secondary school.
+At the age of 14, Colbin began learning languages and spent time overseas in Italy; she can speak English, Spanish, French and Italian, and has said she is studying te reo Māori.
 Colbin attended Cornell University and graduated with a degree in Hotel and Restaurant Administration, but promptly decided she didn't want to work in hospitality.
 She moved to Miami and started a string of businesses with minimal success, and began working in sales.

 Colbin briefly spent time in Florida, and also Colorado, where she met her partner, Michael O'Dea.
 After a year together, he expressed a desire to move back to New Zealand.
 In 2005, Colbin emigrated with O'Dea to Christchurch, New Zealand and subsequently became a citizen.
 The couple split in 2012 on good terms, according to Colbin.
 In New Zealand, Colbin became involved in successful ventures including her social media consulting company Missing Link.
 In the late 2000s, she also worked in marketing and advertising for other companies.